 Trampoline park offers condolences after death of 10-year-old

-A child died after becoming unwell at Flip Out in Rutherglen on Sunday.
+A boy died after becoming unwell at Flip Out in Rutherglen on Sunday.

 Support truly